 - 1 Choose the Settings→Emulator Config→Monitor...
-(ALT, S, E, O) command. - 2 Select the Background option. - 3 In the Monitor Address text box, enter the base address of the 4-Kbyte memory block to which background monitor cycles will be driven.
-Though background write cycles appear as reads to the target system, choose an address block that will not interfere with I/O ports or other target system hardware. - 4 If you wish to synchronize monitor cycles to the target system (that is, have monitor cycles terminated by the target system DSACK signal), select the Target Completes Monitor Bus Cycles option; otherwise, deselect this option. - 5 Choose the OK button.
+(ALT, S, E, O) command. - 2 Select the Background option. - 3 If you wish to synchronize monitor cycles to the target system (that is, have monitor cycles terminated by the target system /TA signal), select the Target Completes Monitor Bus Cycles option; otherwise, deselect this option. - 4 If you want the background monitor to periodically read from a keep-alive address, select the Enable Keep Alive Function option and enter an address in the Keep Alive Address text box; otherwise, deselect this option. - 5 Choose the OK button.